simgrid/simgrid/docs/source/Installing_SimGrid.rst

 - **make tests**: Build the tests and examples.
 - **make simgrid**: Build only the SimGrid library.
 Not any example nor the helper tools.
 - **make s4u-comm-pingpong**: Build only this example (works for any example)
-- **make java-all**: Build all Java examples and their dependencies
 - **make python-bindings**: Build the Python bindings
 - **make clean**: Clean the results of a previous compilation
 - **make install**: Install the project (doc/ bin/ lib/ include/)